StuartsProjects/StuartsProjects.github.io/_posts/2022-02-05-Long-Range-Wireless-Adapter-for-ESP32CAM.md

 date: "2022-02-05"
 ---

 The ESP32CAM is a low cost Micro controller with a camera, micro SD card socket, WiFi and Bluetooth.
-Described here is a circuit board that can be used to connect a LoRa radio module to the ESP32CAM.
+This article describes a circuit board that can be used to connect a LoRa radio module to the ESP32CAM.
 The LoRa module will allow the transfer of the images taken by the ESP32CAM over very much longer distances that would be possible with WiFi or Bluetooth.

 <br>